Last Call for Finale v27

 Browse available support resources here.

-You may continue to download & authorize registered Finale products for the foreseeable future.
+Downloading & authorizing registered Finale products will remain available for the foreseeable future.

 Dorico Pro automatically scans the default Audio Plugin directories on both Mac and Windows computers.